phoebe-gill/pjgill.net/content/post/alterconf.md

 The speaker spoke of using the three strike rule to decide when to stop trying/giving the benefit of the doubt to colleagues.

 The speaker mentioned the importance of managing energy levels.
-Minorities do not have an obligation to disrupt the industry.
+Those less privileged do not have an obligation to disrupt the industry.

 The women waving Slack emoji as a subtle response to the use of 'guys'/etc.